scottwatanuki/PlanNEXT/README.md

 # PlanNEXT
-PlanNEXT is a command-line tool that allows students worldwide to create a personalized, optimal schedule based on various factors such as wake-up and sleep time, school schedule, and academic workload that will help maximize productivity while ensuring a healthy, balanced life.
+PlanNEXT is a command-line tool that allows students to create an optimized and personalized schedule based on various factors such as wake-up and sleep time, school schedule, and academic workload.
+This tool's purpose is to help maximize productivity of students while ensuring a healthy, balanced life.